Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Dictionary Object Library File.

-B. But, there is a better method.
-Add the Microsoft Scripting Runtime Library to the existing selected list of Libraries in Microsoft Access.
+B. But there is a better method.
+Add the Microsoft Scripting Runtime Library to the selected existing list of Libraries in Microsoft Access.

 When we do that, we can declare and use the Dictionary Object as we did for the Collection Object.